Facet Joint Injections and Nerve Procedures

 Traumatic neuromas are rare but painful lesions that occur at the proximal end of a severed nerve.
 They are not true neoplasms but hyperplastic proliferations of neuronal and fibrous connective tissue that occur in response to nerve injury.
 Neuroma formation is well known following chemical, surgical, and cryoablation neurolysis; however, it is thought to be rare with radiofrequency ablation.
 When this problem does develop, however, treatment options are limited.
 Further radiofrequency ablations may not only be ineffective but may cause further injury.
 A potential treatment option would be a minimally invasive open surgical ablation/neurectomy of the neuroma using three-dimensional, fluoroscopy-based image guidance.

-A traumatic neuroma may present as a different type of pain than the original facetogenic pain, usually of nociceptive character: often dull, achy and indistinctlly localized.
+A traumatic neuroma may present as a different type of pain than the original facetogenic pain, which is usually of nociceptive character: often dull, achy and indistinctly localized.
 Neuroma pain is neuropathic, and likely to be progressively more sharp, electric or burning in character and associated with focal allodynia and hyperalgesia.

 - American Society of Anesthesiologists Task Force on Chronic Pain Management, American Society of Regional Anesthesia and Pain Medicine: Practice guidelines for chronic pain management: an updated report by the American Society of Anesthesiologist Task Force on Chronic Pain Management and the American Society of Regional Anesthesia and Pain Medicine.
 Anesthesiology 2010; 112(4):810-33.